kirame09/sparkpost-api-documentation/services/metrics.md

 Provides links to all child URIs within the Metrics API.

-**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** Metric discoverability links for binding-groups and bindings apply to the SparkPost Enterprise API only.
+<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise API only</a></strong>: Metric discoverability links for binding-groups and bindings apply to the SparkPost Enterprise API only.</div>

 + Request